noxify/turbo-lucia-starter/README.md

 ## What's currently included?

-- The frontend app is configured to use the latest nextjs version (15)
+- The frontend app is configured to use the latest nextjs version (15.1)
 - Auth page is working
 - Redirect for unauthorized users to login page
 - Empty dashboard ( authorized users only )
 - Initial playwright tests exists ( login tests )
-- Auth is already configured for WebSSO & Mock Users
+- Auth is already configured for Github, Discord
+- Supports also mock users
 - 18n is configured with `next-intl`

 ## Helpful commands